jonnyjohnson1/topos-cli/README.md

 5. Route local path through zrok: `zrok share public http://0.0.0.0:13341` This will take you to a new screen with an https://<url> at the top.
 Insert this url into the field under settings-> "Api Endpoints" -> "Custom API"
 6. After you've insert it into the field, press the test button, and "hello world" should appear next to the button.

+[ ] Enable permanent sharing of zrok url [docs](https://docs.zrok.io/docs/guides/docker-share/#permanent-public-share) (requires Docker)

 ### Step 4b (ngrok): Set up web proxy